garv-shah/brain/content/notes/School Subjects/English Language/Subsystems/Phonetics & Phonology.md

 - green boat becomes /griːm bəʊt/

 #### Insertion #card
 What is insertion? :: There are two examples of **sounds being added**, generally deliberately.
-The first is insertion, the other is epenthesis. **Insertion doesn't add a full syllable, whereas epenthesis does** ^1677146865725
+The first is insertion, the other is epenthesis. **Insertion doesn't add a full syllable, whereas epenthesis does**  ^1685778838440
 - a voiceless stop insertion where, between a nasal consonant and a voiceless fricative, a voiceless stop with the same place of articulation as the nasal consonant is inserted.
 	- e.g. In English, many add a /p/ to hamster and say "hampster"/
 - after a nasal consonant, a voiceless stop may be 'added
-	- e.g. In English, many add a /k/ to something which becomes /sʌmθɪŋk/
+	- e.g. In English, many add a /k/ to something which becomes /sʌmθɪŋk/ ^1677146865725

-##### Epenthesis
+##### Epenthesis #card
-What is epenthesis? :: Epenthesis is the insertion of an extra sound into a word. **Epenthesis adds a full extra syllable** ^1677146865726
+What is epenthesis? :: Epenthesis is the insertion of an extra sound into a word. **Epenthesis adds a full extra syllable** ^1685778838445
 - Involves the addition of sounds (syllables) where they don't strictly belong.
 For instance, it's common for people to insert a vowel in 'souvlaki' so that it sounds like 'souv-e-laki'.
 And humbling sometimes becomes humb-e-ling.
+^1677146865726

-##### Intrusion
+##### Intrusion #card
-What is intrusion? :: This is where sounds are added between words but is not deliberate, but may be put together as insertion. ^1677146865728
+What is intrusion? :: This is where sounds are added between words but is not deliberate, but may be put together as insertion.  ^1685778838448
 When two vowel sounds meet, we tend to insert an extra sound which resembles wither a /j/, /w/ or /r/, to mark the transition sound between the two vowels, a device referred to as intrusion.
 - Consonants can also be added, for instance Australians often add r in law and order so that it sounds more like "lor an order".
+^1677146865728

 #### Metathesis #card
 What is metathesis? :: Metathesis sounds complicated but it's a very common aspect of the English language.
 It is the transposition within a word of its sounds.
 The word "metathesis" comes from the Greek word meaning to transpose.
-It's also known as a permutation. ^1677146865729
+It's also known as a permutation.  ^1685778838451
 - Ask becomes /arks/
 - Nuclear becomes /nucələer/
+^1677146865729

 ### Prosodic Features #card
 Affect **how** we say something
 - Volume is the modulation of volume in your voice, which is used to convey emotions